furqansiddiqui/telegram/readme.md

 * Your custom handler class must have "start" and "help" methods.
 * Ideally, You should associate "chat_id" param with users in your DB.
 * On start command, you should generate a temp. authentication code and send it to telegram chat asking them to enter this code at your website after proper authentication as a user.
-* Once user enters this code at your website, you can safely associate chat_id param associated with this temp. code with your user.
+* Once user enters this code at your website, you can safely associate "chat_id" param associated with this temp. code with your user.
 * How you generate/store and secure this code is entirely up to you.
+* You should name your methods in "camelCase", i.e. when user enters command "/get_balance", handler will look for and call "getBalance" method if available

 #### Listening